meysam-amini/spring-angular-shop-app/README.md

 # An Ecommerce Web App With SpringBoot Backend and AngularJs Front

-## for running spring-boot project, cd to project directory and run:
+## for running spring-boot projec:
+1.create mySql DB and tables based on DB_Scripts
+2.cd to project directory
-  mvn org.springframework.boot:spring-boot-maven-plugin:run
+3.mvn org.springframework.boot:spring-boot-maven-plugin:run

 ## for bring up angular front:
 1. go to project directory